 Long-term plaque buildup can leave a visible white scar on the teeth’s surface.
 Even if you use a waterpik or an electric toothbrush, you should still see your dentist at least once every six months for a thorough cleaning of your teeth.

 A Proxabrush is an interdental (between the teeth) toothbrush that you may use to clean underneath and around your wires and braces.
-Use the Proxabrush gently to avoid damaging your wires.
-The Proxabrush will help you to clean your braces while maintaining healthy teeth and gums.
+To prevent damage to your wires, use a Proxabrush to carefully clean any crevices.
+The Proxabrush will help you clean your braces while ensuring that your teeth and gums remain healthy.

 Once the floss is under the archwire it can be wrapped around the tooth on one side.
 The floss is then pushed up toward the gum line and then pulled down toward the wire.
 This should be repeated four to five times to ensure all plaque is removed.
 Be careful not to put too much pressure on the wire as you pull down.
 Then wrap the floss around the neighboring tooth.
 Once both teeth are done, the floss is pulled out and the process repeated for the next two teeth.

 Antiseptic mouth rinse Peroxyl may lessen the irritation of your gums and cheeks thanks to it using hydrogen peroxide as an active ingredient.
 Peroxyl is an anti-infective and anti-irritant that may help keep your braces from becoming infected or irritating your skin.
 Rinse using two teaspoons of Peroxyl (half a capful) for 60 seconds and then spit it out.
 After meals (or after school) and before night, you may rinse with Peroxyl up to four times a day, as long as you stick to your normal brushing regimen.
 Peroxyl is similar to utilizing peroxide to treat a scratch on your skin.
 Canker sores, cheek bites, and other small lesions to the gums may be treated with Peroxyl, which is available over the counter.